 - Opening Times of the Peace Memorial Hiroshima: 24 Hours

 - How to get to the Peace Memorial Hiroshima: Genbaku Dome-mae Tram Stop

 The Peace Memorial Park in Hiroshima is located on the island created by the river Ota and the river Motoyasu.
 It is a large park, full of trees and walkways.
-Known as Heiwa Kinen Koen, this 120,000 square metre park is an oasis of green in downtown Hiroshima.
-This used to be the commercial and political centre of Hiroshima and this was chosen as the target. visiting the Peace Park is included in the cycling tour that I mentioned.
+Known as Heiwa Kinen Koen, this 120,000 square meter park is an oasis of green in downtown Hiroshima.
+This used to be the commercial and political center of Hiroshima and this was chosen as the target. visiting the Peace Park is included in the cycling tour that I mentioned.
 You can see more details about that here.